Saturday, April 27, 2024

 Our dinner included a big Potato Dumpling that was filled with Smoked Suckling Pig and served over a bed of Cabbage with Csabai Sauce.
 The texture, aroma, and taste were excellent!

 Plentiful chatter occurred between mouthfuls!
 Jan was curious about why we chose to visit Czechia?
-Lewis answered that we were drawn to its impressive heritage, gorgeous scenery, well-preserved communities, great value/cost ratio, and international vibe.
+Lewis answered that we were drawn to its impressive heritage, gorgeous scenery, well-preserved communities, great value/cost ratio, good values, and international vibe.
 We like European culture, and Czechia is (literally) in the middle of it.
 Jan asked why we travelled?
 Unlike most Americans who refuse to go abroad, rely on artificial Disney locations, revert to cheap Caribbean or Mexican resorts, or only spend one night in each place… we prefer authenticity.
 Our motto is to foster a habit of curiosity and a lifelong love of learning.
 We prefer to enrich ourselves by understanding other cultures.
 Lewis and I appreciate the differences in people, and we enjoy growing/learning from that.

 For dessert, Lewis was enamored to have another Vetrnik choux pastry.
 Me, too!
 We loved the caramel sauce, vanilla cream, and toasted hazelnuts.
 Providing transparency of the ingredients, Vojtěch explained that the flour was milled in Bohutin, and the eggs arrived in the morning from Stepanov Farm.
 You can't get fresher stuff than that!